djetzen/flask_workshop/exercises/fourth/fourth.md

 ## Recap
 In the last exercise we created some blueprints, to cluster endpoints together.
 ## Exercise
 In this exercise we will serve static files as the answer of an endpoint.
-These files need to be inside a folder call `static`.
+These files need to be inside a folder called `static`.
 So therefore create a static html file or copy the static folder from solutions/fourth.

 To serve static files, simply add a second parameter to the app creation.
 The parameter is called `static_url_path` and needs to be set to the path of the static folder, relative to the python file with the app inside.